markup

 detailed instructions, usually written on a manuscript to be typeset, concerning style of type, makeup of pages, and the like.

-Digital Technology., detailed instructions indicating the format, style, or structure for an electronic document or web page.
+Digital Technology. detailed instructions indicating the format, style, or structure for an electronic document or web page.

 verb (used with object)

-Origin of markup1
+Origin of markup

 Example Sentences